Genevieve Mora

 Genevieve Mora (also known as Genevieve Mora Holder, born September 19, 1994) is a New Zealand mental health activist and co-founder of Voices of Hope, a story-telling based platform that focuses on suicide prevention.
 She has authored numerous books promoting mental health, hosted podcasts and co-founded the eating disorder resource app Love Your Kite.
 Mora currently serves as the general manager for Voices of Hope.
 She continues to contribute to the mental health community through sharing her own journey battling mental illness and has received numerous awards for her work.

 Personal life

 Genevieve Mora was born on September 19, 1994, in Auckland, New Zealand.
 She has been open about her battle with mental illness throughout her childhood and adolescence.
-Mora states that she first developed anxiety at age ten before being diagnosed with obsessive compulsive disorder at age thirteen and later was diagnosed with anorexia nervosa.
+Mora states that she first developed anxiety at age ten before being diagnosed with obsessive–compulsive disorder (OCD) at age thirteen and later was diagnosed with anorexia nervosa.
 She received intensive treatment for her eating disorder and was in and out of Starship Hospital for nearly two years receiving care.
 Since then she states that she is doing well and continues to share her story through her career to help others.